EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 ## Access via EGI Data Transfer

-The [File Transfer service](../../data-transfer) allows you to move any type of data files asynchronously from one storage to another.
+[EGI Data Transfer](../../../data/management/data-transfer) allows you to move any type of data files asynchronously from one storage to another.
 If you want to copy data from/to one VM running on the EGI cloud, you will need to run a compatible server (Webdav/https, GridFTP, xrootd, SRM, S3, GCloud) that can interact with